projectchrono/chrono/doxygen/documentation/module_distributed/module_distributed_installation.md

 This is an optional module that enables MPI_based distributed parallel computation for granular dynamics.

-Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono::Engine project.
+Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.

 ## Features